7 Unnecessary Things to Stop Concerning Yourself With Today to Beautify Your Faith

 Don’t eavesdrop and don’t try to ferret out information.
 When there’s a question of intention or motive, try to give people the benefit of the doubt and assume something positive.

 The Prophet ﷺ said: “Do not backbite about the Muslims, and do not seek out their faults.
 For whoever seeks out their faults, Allah will seek out his faults, and if Allah seeks out a person’s faults, He will expose him even in his own house.”
-[Sahih Abi Dawud]
+[Sunan Abi Dawud]

 4. Other people’s opinions about you